osgi/osgi.enroute.site/_about/115-bnd-plugins.md

 ## The bnd-baseline-maven-plugin
 The bnd-baseline-maven-plugin is used to validate the [semantic versioning](/FAQ/210-semantic_versioning.md) of a bundle’s exported API by comparing it against the last released version.
 This plugin will fail the build if the API version has not been increased when a change has been made, or if the version increase is insufficient to communicate the semantics of the change.

+## The bnd-testing-maven-plugin

+The bnd-testing-maven-plugin is used to provide bundle-level testing.
+The tests are written using JUnit and packaged into a tester bundle (often produced in the same build project).
+The bnd-testing-maven-plugin then uses one or more bndrun files to launch an OSGi framework containing the tester bundle and the bundles under test.
+The test cases are then run by the bnd-testing-maven-plugin.

+As the test cases are run inside an OSGi framework they are able to install bundles and interact with the service registry.
+This allows for validation of the external behaviour of your OSGi bundles.